gogins/csound-extended/README.md

 ## Playing With the Examples

-If you want to see what happens when you edit these examples, or if you want to use them as a basis for your own works, clone this repository on your computer using the <b>Clone or download this repository</b> button on this page.
+If you want to see what happens when you edit these examples, or if you want to use them as a basis for your own works, clone this repository on your computer using the <b>Clone or download</b> button on this page.
 Make sure Python is installed.
 Then go to the root directory of this repository and run ```webserver.cmd``` on Windows or ```webserver.sh``` on Linux to run a local Web server.
 Open Chrome, and navigate to http://localhost:8080.
 You can then find and run the examples.
 Edit the examples or create your own pieces using a regular text editor, and refresh the browser to see your changes in action.

 ## Other Sample Pieces